-- How old do you have to be to attend EMT training?
-Participants must be at least 16 years of age when they start EMT certification testing at the end of their course.
+Participants must be at least 16 years old when they start EMT certification testing at the end of their course.
 Participants under 16 may complete EMT training but will be unable to start certification testing until after their 16th birthday.
-All participants under the age of 18 must have an age waiver on file at the start of their training signed by a parent or guardian.
-Please also see information about testing for participants under 18 below.

 Registration and Payment: